Immortalcripple/Monster-Hunter-Freedom-DX/README.md

     > Allows going on treasure quests solo in the offline gathering hall.
 Configurable.
 By SilverJolteon with help from 8sm32K4D1K5f3E
   - ### Forest and Hills - Area 9 Camera Fix
     > The camera position has been changed to allow more visibility.
 By SilverJolteon
+  - ### MAC Address Bug Fix
+    > In Portable/Freedom, when you create your character, the MAC address of your system is saved into memory.
+This is used when hunting with other players to increase friendship level.
+If however, you switch to a different system or randomize the MAC address, that breaks.
+This has been fixed so that it is automatically updated.
+By SilverJolteon
   - ### English Menu Patch (Portable)
     > Translates Menus, Items, Equipment, Skills, etc. into English.
 By YuzucchiNyan
   - ### English Quest Patch (Portable)